mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 I've even added a comment to improve readability and comprehension.
 The *configuration file* options have the same effect as the *command line* options, but as you can see, the *YAML* format provides significant advantages.
 These are all of the options from our initial example.
 The effect on the *MongoD* is the same, but the organization and readability is vastly improved.

 Now how do we use a *configuration file*?
 Well, we're going to have to use at least one *command line* option for this to work.
+Specify *--config* or *-f* along with a path to the *configuration file*.
+For many Linux distributions, when installing *MongoDB* through a *package manager*, you'll find a default *configuration file in etc/mongod.conf*.

 ```javascript
 mongod --config "/etc/mongod.conf"